 This is a perspective reconstruction drawing of the 6,500 sq. feet (600m2) residence dating from the Second Temple period found in the Jewish Quarter excavations in Jerusalem.
 Known as the Palatial Mansion because of its unusually large size, it is now part of the restored Herodian Quarter.
 Its overall plan, centred round a paved courtyard, makes it clear that it was one living unit and not divided into smaller residences.

-The fact that this major structure, which from the sumptuousness of its fittings makes it worthy of the term “palace”, contains four ritual baths, one evidently built to serve a number of people with one door for entry and one for exit, is notable.
+The fact that this major structure, which from the sumptuousness of its fittings makes it worthy of the term “palace”, contains eight ritual baths, one evidently built to serve a number of people with one door for entry and one for exit, is notable.
 This, coupled with the traces of a great conflagration found in the Palatial Mansion, point to a possible identification of this residence with the palace of Annas, the High Priest.
 In War 2.426, Josephus records Annas’ Palace as having been burnt in 70 A.D.